-Less than two weeks after LaSalle Asset Management reached a final closing on $987 million for its China logistics strategy, an announcement by one of the real estate fund manager’s partners shows another $1.5 billion on the way for the firm’s pan-Asia vehicle.
+Less than two weeks after LaSalle Investment Management reached a final closing on $987 million for its China logistics strategy, an announcement by one of the real estate fund manager’s partners shows another $1.5 billion on the way for the firm’s pan-Asia vehicle.

 The Chicago-based fund manager has raised close to $1.07 billion for LaSalle Asia Opportunity VI, the Arkansas Teacher Retirement System said in a report of its board of trustees’ 27 September meeting, which noted that LaSalle is targeting a fund size of $1.5 billion.

 LAO VI aims to deliver a net internal rate of return of 18 percent over an eight-year fund life, with a maximum 70 percent loan-to-value ratio, said the US state’s teacher pension fund, which approved a $50 million commitment to the vehicle at the meeting.